Post 18 Options

 - Your apprenticeship is ending soon

-If this sounds like you, the great news is, there are a wide variety of options you can choose from.
+If this sounds like you, then the great news is that there are many things to choose from, including:

 Don’t worry if you’ve only just decided this is for you, and you haven’t applied for a university place.

 Clearing is a great last minute opportunity.
 At university you study degree level programmes in the subject of your choice, gaining a higher education qualification after 3 years which is very highly regarded by employers.

 Statistics show that as a university graduate you earn up to £12,000 more a year than your non graduate peers which equates to more than £500,000 over a life time.
 Our definitive University Guide is essential reading if you are considering this option, as is our blog, which is packed with lots of useful tips and advice.

 Now, over one third of 18 or 19 year-olds choose to go to university after finishing school or college, and although there was a drop in applications following the fee increases in 2012, the number of applicants is starting to rise again.

 Even if you decide not to go to university, there are lots of options to enter higher education later on by working alongside your studies.

 There are lots of different types of higher education courses available, and they all include any sort of nationally recognised qualification which is at Level 4 or above (A Levels, BTEC Level 3 and Advanced Apprenticeships are all Level 3 qualifications).
 A degree starts at Level 4 and progresses to Level 6 in the third year.

 Although in the past these courses were only delivered at universities, they are now offered at colleges and also some training providers too.
 So, if you have Level 3 qualifications you could explore higher level qualifications and see if there's anything suited to you.